 Once authenticated, every API call is also expected to pass an authorization check.
 Kubernetes ships an integrated Role-Based Access Control (RBAC) component that matches an incoming user or group to a set of permissions bundled into roles.
-These permissions combine verbs (get, create, delete) with resources (pods, services, nodes) and can be namespace or cluster scoped.
-A set of out of the box roles are provided that offer reasonable default separation of responsibility depending on what actions a client might want to perform.
+These permissions combine verbs (get, create, delete) with resources (pods, services, nodes) and can be namespace-scoped or cluster-scoped.
+A set of out-of-the-box roles are provided that offer reasonable default separation of responsibility depending on what actions a client might want to perform.
 It is recommended that you use the Node and RBAC authorizers together, in combination with the NodeRestriction admission plugin.

 As with authentication, simple and broad roles may be appropriate for smaller clusters, but as more users interact with the cluster, it may become necessary to separate teams into separate namespaces with more limited roles.

 With authorization, it is important to understand how updates on one object may cause actions in other places.
 For instance, a user may not be able to create pods directly, but allowing them to create a deployment, which creates pods on their behalf, will let them create those pods indirectly.
 Likewise, deleting a node from the API will result in the pods scheduled to that node being terminated and recreated on other nodes.
 The out-of-the box roles represent a balance between flexibility and common use cases, but more limited roles should be carefully reviewed to prevent accidental escalation.
 You can make roles specific to your use case if the out-of-box ones don't meet your needs.

 Consult the authorization reference section for more information.